jezhalford/dbmarshal/README.markdown

 and read the source of all your triggers and sprocs, and make any changes without having to drop and recreate the item concerned.

-dbmarshal does not provision for undoing migrations, but does *attempt* to roll back if things go wrong -see **Transactions** below.
+dbmarshal does not provision for undoing migrations, but can *attempt* to roll back if things go wrong -see **Transactions** below.

 Requirements
 ------------

-The following describes how to start using dbmarshal in Ubuntu.
-I imagine these steps are broadly similar for other linux flavours.

-You will need...

-*Python*

-The following installs Python along with a popular MySQL library.

-    sudo apt-get install python python-mysqldb

-*sqlparse*

-This is a Python package for parsing SQL.
-See http://code.google.com/p/python-sqlparse/
+The install script will install everything you need to run dbmarshal on Ubuntu.
+For other platforms, you'll need to find a means of installing the following...

+*Python*, the *MySQLdb* Python package and the *sqlparse* Python package.

+*Python* and *MySQLdb* are readily available in your favourite package manager.

+See http://code.google.com/p/python-sqlparse/ for ways to get hold of *sqlparse*.

 Configuration
 -------------

 Clone or otherwise acquire the dbmarshal source.
 Life will become easier if you add this directory to your PATH.
+This is done automatically if you use the install script.
 Assuming you have done this, and with the following information to hand...

     hostname  : The hostname of the database server you want to work with.